Wildlife Hazard Management Program at Denver International Airport

-- The USDA, which has a federal banding permit for trapping, banding and relocation of birds of prey species, maintains multiple predatory bird live catch traps that are strategically placed throughout the airfield to humanely trap and relocate large birds of prey.
+- The USDA, which has federal permits for trapping, banding and relocating birds of prey species, maintains multiple live catch traps that are strategically placed throughout the airfield to humanely trap and relocate large birds of prey.
 The U.S. Fish and Wildlife Service works with the USDA and DEN to track certain species that are relocated from the airport.
-A Golden eagle that was relocated in mid-2014 continues to be tracked via GPS in the Laramie, Wyoming area
+A Golden eagle that was relocated from DEN in mid-2014 continues to be tracked via GPS

 - While there is no “bird season” at DEN, the airport has seasonal bird cycles.
 In the spring and summer, juvenile birds are flying about, learning to hunt and survive.
 In the fall, hawks are looking for rodents in the open spaces.
 In the winter, migrating geese tend to flock together by the thousands along Colorado’s front range

 Some airports in the United States utilize avian radar systems.
 While DEN has previously evaluated avian radar, technology is still improving and is not yet a fit for DEN’s specific criteria, although it may in the future.
 Currently, USDA personnel monitor wildlife activity and collect data through GIS technology, which illustrates historical trends similar to that of radar.
-By conducting multiple avian and mammal surveys, the USDA and can immediately detect and notify tower or airport operations personnel of the impending threat who, in turn, can immediately work to alleviate the threat posed to aircraft.
+By conducting multiple avian and mammal surveys, the USDA and can immediately detect and notify the FAA tower of impending wildlife hazards and immediately work to alleviate the threat posed to aircraft.

-Although rabbits and prairie dogs do not pose an immediate threat to aircraft, they attract numerous predators including hawks, owls, and coyotes which are frequently struck by aircraft.
+Although rabbits and prairie dogs do not pose an immediate threat to aircraft, they attract numerous predators (including hawks, owls, and coyotes) that pose a damage risk to aircraft if struck.
 The USDA manages rodents and other prey-base species to prevent them from attracting larger wildlife that could post a threat.

-DEN is located on 53 square miles of property that includes agriculture practices, vegetation, structures and drainage that may attract wildlife.
-DEN works with the USDA to identify areas for mitigation to help prevent attracting wildlife to the airfield.
-In addition, the WHMP provides updates and priorities for habitat management and recommendations each year.
+DEN is located on 53 square miles of property that includes agriculture practices, vegetation, structures and drainage that have the potential to attract wildlife.
+DEN works with the USDA to identify areas for mitigation to reduce wildlife attractants on the airfield.
+In addition, the WHMP is updated with priorities for habitat management and recommendations each year.

 Habitat management at DEN includes: